awsdocs/amazon-ec2-user-guide/doc_source/ami-store-restore.md

 You can make archival copies of AMIs by storing them in an S3 bucket\.
 For an example command, see [Store an AMI in an S3 bucket](#store-ami)\.

-The AMI is packed into a single object in S3, and all the AMI metadata \(excluding sharing information\) is preserved as part of the stored AMI\.
+The AMI is packed into a single object in S3, and all of the AMI metadata \(excluding sharing information\) is preserved as part of the stored AMI\.
 The AMI data is compressed as part of the storage process\.
 AMIs that contain data that can easily be compressed will result in smaller objects in S3\.
 To reduce costs, you can use less expensive S3 storage tiers\.
 For more information, see [Amazon S3 Storage Classes](http://aws.amazon.com/s3/storage-classes/) and [Amazon S3 pricing](http://aws.amazon.com/s3/pricing/)

 ## How the AMI store and restore APIs work<a name="how-it-works"></a>